MohamedBechirMejri/nyutab/README.md

 ## Releases

-None Yet, I have to finish some basic features before releasing this on stores. you can build it on your own using the steps below.
+None Yet, I have to finish some basic features before releasing this in stores. you can build it on your own using the steps below.

 ### How to build